thinkocapo/cardano-node/README.md

 Follow the mkdir relay steps...

 ### Run - Stake Pool Course
-change testnet-config.json Protocol from TPraos to Cardano
+Make sure testnet-config.json' Protocol is set to Cardano and not TPraos

 ```
 cd relay